How DataRupee screens and ranks stocks

 How picks are validated

-Every pick is evaluated exactly 5 trading days after publication.
+Every signal is evaluated exactly 5 trading days after publication.
 The exit price is fetched automatically and compared against the Nifty 50 return over the same period.
-A pick is marked as a hit if the stock outperformed Nifty by at least 1% (after accounting for transaction costs).
+A signal is marked as a hit if the stock outperformed Nifty by at least 1% (after accounting for transaction costs).
 The result — hit or miss — is published on the public track record page.
+Past performance does not guarantee future results.

 An XGBoost model trained on historical NSE data combines technical indicators, fundamental data, and FinBERT news sentiment into a composite score.
-The top 3 stocks scoring above 65 are selected each trading day.
+The top 3 stocks scoring 60 or higher are surfaced each trading day as research signals for informational purposes only.

 What is FinBERT and why use it?